wfaler/defdata/README.md

      constraints-MyDataType)
   ;; will return a {:left [:name :age]} indicating failure of validation of name and age attributes
 ```
-Additionally, the validate function can validate any map, in the above example if the input is a map that looks like a MyDataType it may pass validation if it contains all required attributes in valid form
+Additionally, the validate function can validate any map, in the above example if the input is a map that looks like a MyDataType it may pass validation if it contains all required attributes in valid form.
+As a note, the eagle-eyed may notice that the :left and :right notation for the return value of the validate function is borrowed from Haskells and Scalas Either-type